 IKO asphalt shingles enjoy moderate sales volume across the US and have been one of Canada’s top brands.
-Most IKO shingles are sold directly to roofing contractors through distributors.
-In Canada, Lowe’s and other retailers sell IKO shingles to the public.
+Most IKO shingles are sold directly to roofing contractors through building materials suppliers and distributors like Bradco, ABC Supply, Beacon Supply, and Harvey’s Industries.
+IKO products are generally not sold retail to the public.

 Are IKO Shingles the Right Choice for Your Home?